Soma cube: Figures

-In addition to constructing a cube, the SOMA manual provides assorted figures to construct with the seven pieces.
+In addition to constructing a cube, the Soma manual provides assorted figures to construct with the seven pieces.
 The figure on the right shows solutions to some of the figures in the same colour scheme.

 Similar puzzles

-Similar to Soma cube is the 3D pentomino puzzle, which can fill boxes of 2×3×10, 2×5×6 and 3×4×5 units.
+Another puzzle similar to the Soma cube is the 3D pentomino puzzle, which can fill boxes of 2×3×10, 2×5×6 and 3×4×5 units.

 The Bedlam cube is a 4×4×4 sided cube puzzle consisting of twelve pentacubes and one tetracube.
 The Diabolical cube is a puzzle of six polycubes that can be assembled together to form a single 3×3×3 cube.

-Eye Level also makes use of the Thinking Cube (once students are in levels 30-32 of Basic Thinking Math or levels 29-32 of Critical Thinking Math), as one of its manipulatives, similar to the Soma cube.
+Eye Level also makes use of the Thinking Cube (once students are in levels 30-32 of Basic Thinking Math or levels 29-32 of Critical Thinking Math), as one of its Teaching Tools, similar to the Soma cube.

+Rubik's Bricks, a puzzle produced under the Rubik's branding, is a similar puzzle made of 27 cubes, but the pieces are formed by joining cubes either by faces or by edges.
+There are exactly 9 such ways to join three cubes, so the puzzle can make a 3x3x3 cube.
+The individual cubes are colored in such a way as to give a unique solution.